mmeguizo/mitchatapp/README.md

-#Open Source Chat Dapp Demo
+# Open Source Chat Dapp Demo

-A decentralized chat app built with Gun js
+A peer to peer chat app built with Gun js

 - Try the Demo